Gavin Palin and Anderson family

 Matthew, now 11, said it was vital ambulance bosses allowed Gavin to drive on blue lights again “because it helped save my life and it’ll probably help save more people like me”.

-NWAS says an ambulance and doctor arrived at the scene of this particular incident three minutes after Gavin arrived.
+NWAS says its next resource arrived one minute after Gavin, and then an ambulance and doctor arrived at the scene of this particular incident three minutes after Gavin arrived.

 A spokesperson for NWAS said: “The role Gavin played in helping Matthew eight years ago is a clear indication of how the CFR (community first responder) scheme benefits communities, and we’re delighted that it was such a positive outcome.